gperreymond/node-cqrs-framework/README.md

 #### Service

 A __service__ is the base element of the CQRS, it's like a microservice or a task.
-The application result of a __service__ will automaticaly :
+The application result of a __service__ will automaticaly:

 - Send an event on the bus in case of success
 - Send an event on the bus in case of error